FUFA Administrative Structure

 This allows resolutions and reports from Members Associations to be agreed on before they are presented in the FUFA General Assembly for discussion.

 The FUFA Executive is a policy making organ of the federation that takes key decisions on football matters in Uganda on a quarterly basis.

 The Committee is headed by the FUFA President who chairs the meetings that happen on a quarterly basis to come up with key policy matters.

-Currently, the FUFA Executive Committee is composed of 15 people including the FUFA President as the head, three Vice Presidents, eight delegates from the eight regions of FUFA, Women’s representative and two co-opted members.
+Currently, the FUFA Executive Committee is composed of 15 people including the FUFA President as the head, three Vice Presidents, eight delegates from the eight regions of FUFA and at least two Women representatives.

 The FUFA Emergency Committee